Aes-op/Public-Scrubbed-CSV-Cleaner/README.md

 FURTHER WARNINGS IN THE README WILL BE CONTAINED IN {}

-This is a Python ver 3.7 script designed to clean exported "-" .csv files for "Company".
+This is a Python ver 3.7 script designed to clean exported "type of file" .csv files for "Company".

 The flow of this script is as follows:
   - Opens the .csv file